Feargus B. Squire: Career with Standard Oil

 In 1876, Standard Oil bought out Newman, Squire & Co.
 Squire joined Standard Oil rather than remain on his own, working as an inspector for oil shipments leaving the country at Standard Oil's Weehawken, New Jersey docks.
 Squire moved to Baltimore, Maryland in 1877, where Standard Oil had purchased eight independent refineries.
 Squire organized these into the Baltimore United Oil Co.
 Squire served as an executive officer of Baltimore United Oil until 1879, when he retired for the first time from Standard Oil and returned to live in Cleveland.

 Squire rejoined Standard Oil in 1880.
 The company was making a major effort to dominate the lubricating oil business, and Squire became the company's agent in negotiating the purchase of two key distribution companies based in New York City: Libby, Bartlett & Kimball and Thompson & Bedford.
 The following year, Squire was made vice president of the Chesebrough Manufacturing Company, which manufactured and sold petroleum jelly under the brand name Vaseline and which had been acquired by Standard Oil in 1880.

 Squire was made secretary of Standard Oil in early 1885.
-In March, just after he had taken up his duties, oil refiner George Rice accused Squire, Standard Oil vice president Frank Rockefeller, and Oklahoma businessman Charles N. Haskell (later the first Governor of Oklahoma) of attempting to bribe a clerk in the firm of Scofield, Shurmer & Teagle (Squire's old petroleum company) in order to learn that company's financial secrets.
+In March, just after he had taken up his duties, oil refiner George Rice accused Squire, Standard Oil vice president Frank Rockefeller, and Oklahoma businessman Charles N. Haskell (later the first governor of Oklahoma) of attempting to bribe a clerk in the firm of Scofield, Shurmer & Teagle (Squire's old petroleum company) to learn that company's financial secrets.
 The men denied the charge, which appeared to have been made irresponsibly, and the court ordered the accusation stricken from the record.

 Beginning in February 1887, Squire gradually took on more responsibilities at Standard Oil.
 John D. Rockefeller moved the company's operational headquarters to New York City, downgrading the Cleveland office to a mere refining and distribution center.
 Frank Rockefeller, angry at the corporate shift, was increasingly shunted aside by John in favor of Squire, who became much more involved in Standard Oil's decision making structure.
 One of Squire's roles was to help control subsidiary companies.
 Rockefeller appointed Squire director of the Buckeye Pipe Line Co. on May 24, 1887 (he served until May 26, 1896), and director of the Solar Refining Co. from its inception on December 6, 1886 (he served until June 13, 1892).
 By 1892, Squire also owned stock in Standard Oil, although due to the tight control exercised by the Rockefeller family he had only a single share.
 By 1897, Squire was a trustee of Standard Oil Trust Despite his upper-management role in the company, Squire never felt part of the Rockefeller inner circle.